mahendra-918/ultimate_alarm_clock/README.md

 ### 6) Anti-disturbance

-Automatically dismiss alarms if the user’s screen is on for more than X minutes, indicating they are busy and don’t need the alarm.”
+Automatically dismiss alarms if the user's screen is on for more than X minutes, indicating they are busy and don't need the alarm."
 Issue: [#572](https://github.com/CCExtractor/ultimate_alarm_clock/issues/572), Pull-Request: [#574](https://github.com/CCExtractor/ultimate_alarm_clock/pull/574)

 ### 7) Open-meteo integration and weather fetch logic shift to Kotlin, Location access notification